JoyDTechGirl/JoyDTechGirl/README.md

 💬 Ask me about code and what i do

-📫 How to reach me: there's a link to my social media account on my profile
+📬 Let’s connect: Check out my social media links in my profile!

 😄 Pronouns: she/her